The podcast market will be worth around $5.03 billion by 2027.

 Upfront bottom line

 - Buzzsprout: It’s one of the simplest podcast hosting platforms available today, making it a great choice for all users.
-At the same time, it comes with features like Magic Mastering, transcriptions, a free podcast website, and automatic file conversion to help you easily create, upload, and edit your podcasts.
-However, it doesn’t have a mobile app.
+It comes with features like Magic Mastering, transcriptions, a free podcast website, and automatic file conversion to help you easily create, upload, and edit your podcasts.
+The downside?
+It doesn’t have a mobile app.

-- Spreaker: The highlight of Spreaker is its Studio app, using which you can create and edit podcasts on the go.
+- Spreaker: What makes Spreaker stand out is its Studio app that lets you create and edit podcasts on the go.
 It also supports live podcasts and offers in-depth analytics, especially in the higher plans.
-Its monetization is also extensive and can help you start earning money, right from the time you create a show.
-The downside is that it doesn’t offer a free website.
+Want to make money right away?
+Spreaker’s extensive monetization options help you start earning from day one.
+Just remember, you won’t get a free website with this one.

-- Podbean: This platform is a good choice if you want to host video podcasts and want more powerful editing options.
-You can schedule episodes, tap into its built-in music and sound library, and even live stream to your audience.
-It comes with a well-developed mobile app as well (that even allows you to merge or split recordings).
-However, there’s a steep learning curve involved.
+- Podbean: Want to host video podcasts with powerful editing?
+Podbean is your answer.
+You can schedule episodes, use their built-in music and sound library, and even live stream to your audience.
+Their well-developed mobile app even allows you to merge or split recordings.
+Be prepared though – there’s a steep learning curve involved.

 Buzzsprout